AaaChenBao/CHB_CS122_project-master/README.md

 ##### Compute_crime_weights.py

+Compute dangerous weights/scores for each crime location in the crime data.

 ##### Subset_date_by_time.py

+Divide the crime dataset into twenty-four hourly subsets.

 ##### Choose_safest_route.py

+This file has all functions that are used for choosing the safest route.

 ##### Get_route_for_map.py

+Call the functions in the "Choose_safest_route.py" to return results.

 #### An sample run for the the Algorithm codes:

 1. Download the four python codes above from the "02 Algorithm" folder, and download the "final_data.csv" from the "Data" folder inside the "02 Algorithm" folder.